GergesBadr/todo-app/README.md

 - Mark tasks as completed.
 - Filter tasks by status (All, Active, Completed).
 - Clear completed tasks with one click.
+- Tasks will be saved if you close the website and get back another time
-- Responsive design for various screen sizes
+- Responsive design for various screen sizes.
+- Light and dark theme, with local storage used.

 ## Tech